 Appointments are held in Regenstein Library Room 01A.
 Interested students can make a reservation through UChicagoGRAD for appointments throughout the quarter.
 Please note that graduate students can only request one appointment at a time.

-For Autumn Quarter 2020, all GWC sessions will be conducted over Zoom.
-Autumn consultations begin Monday, September 28th.
+For Summer Quarter 2021, all GWC sessions will be conducted over Zoom.
+Summer Quarter consultations end Friday, August 27th.

 What do Graduate Writing Consultants do?